Where to go fishing with kids in the East Bay

 On Lake Chabot with kids | Photo: Sarah Lee

 The number one freshwater place to fish in the East Bay is Lake Chabot.
-For one reason mainly, easy access and ability to get to a fishing spot, followed up by good fishing and a variety of fish to catch.
+For one reason mainly: easy access and ability to get to a fishing spot, followed up by good fishing and a variety of fish to catch.
 It has the small fish that Temescal has, but also the bigger fish of San Pablo.
 It has the red meat trout of Lafayette.
-It does not have one especially good thing, but it has a a little of the best parts of every lake.
-The fish in Lake Chabot are bluegill, bass, trout and catfish.
+It does not have one especially good thing, but it has a little of the best parts of every lake.
+The fish in Lake Chabot are bluegill, bass, trout, and catfish.
 If you are looking for a combination of the best parts of East Bay freshwater fishing, go to Lake Chabot.
 [Lots more to do at Lake Chabot with kids]

 Website for parking and fishing info >>